aadittambe/first-github-action/README.md

 3. uses `curl` to download a CSV
 4. commits and pushes the CSV to our repo

-For the purposes of this presentation, we will be working entirely in the browser.
+For the purpose of this presentation, we will be working entirely in the browser.
 However, you can set up a local folder for version control with git.

 1. Create the `.github/workflows/` directories, and a file called `hello_data.yml` inside it